RyanLalicker/RyanLalicker.github.io/README.md

 # RyanLalicker.github.io

-Github page for homework 10.
+Here is what I have for homework 10.